The online Comment window has expired

 • Default_avatar

-Kia Holloway almost 3 years ago
+Kia Holloway about 3 years ago

 I am full support of OVP item #50.
 The work that OVP does in this city is vita.
 As a Licensed mental health therapist who has had the privilege of working along side them, I have seen first hand the amazing work and effort being put forth.
 The amount of trauma that the residents of this city has endured is high and healing is needed.
 Having the resources to continue working with this community is essential!